 Successful applicants will have the opportunity to take an exam in their area of expertise.
 Those who pass the exam will receive recognition from CalHR leadership in the form of an HR Credential reflecting their proficiency in that program area.

-Open to all State departments.
+Applications and exams are open to all State departments.

 • Civil Rights/Equal Employment Opportunity• Classification and Compensation• Employee Performance Management • Health and Safety• Labor Relations• Recruitment and Selection • Training and Development• Workforce and Succession Planning